Form preview

 The purpose of a grant deed is to transfer ownership or interest in real property from one party (grantor) to another party (grantee).
 This legal document serves as proof of the transfer and provides certain warranties or guarantees to the grantee, such as guaranteeing that the grantor holds clear title to the property and has the right to transfer it.
 The grant deed is commonly used in real estate transactions and is recorded in the public records to establish a valid and enforceable transfer of property rights.

 pdfFiller not only lets you change the content of your files, but you can also change the number and order of pages.
-Upload your california grant deed fillable to the editor and make any changes in a few clicks.
+Upload your california blank grant deed to the editor and make any changes in a few clicks.
 The editor lets you black out, type, and erase text in PDFs.
 You can also add images, sticky notes, and text boxes, as well as many other things.